Sigta678/Social-SSL/utils/dataset_convertor/README.md

 'batches' is used to indicate the start index and end index of the data contained in each frame.
 </li>
 <li>
-'obsvs' and 'preds' save the coordinates of all agents in the increasing order of timestamps.
-Each 'obsvs' data contains the coordinates <br>
+'obsvs' and 'preds' save the coordinates of all agents in the non-decreasing order of timestamps.
+Each 'obsvs' data contains the <br>
-of 8 time points observed from the past to the present, and 'preds' contains the coordinates of the next 12 time points.
+coordinates of 8 time points observed from the past to the present, and 'preds' contains the coordinates of the next 12 time points.
 </li>
 <li>
 'times' has the same number of items as 'obsvs' and 'preds', and stores the timestamp of the corresponding frame.
 </li>
 <li>
-'idx_and_dist' has the same number of items as 'batches', and for each agent per frame, <br>
+'idx_and_dist' has the same number of items as 'batches', and for each agent per frame, stores the distance between this agent and other agents. <br>
-stores the distance between this agent and other agents.
+If there is only one road agent in the current frame, the distance to other agents is undefined, the data is set to None.
 </li>
 </ul>